mytech-today-now/tools2025/readme.md

 </li>
 <li><h4 id="macos-other-tools">Other Tools</h4>
 <ul>
+<li><a href="https://refine.sh/" target="_blank" rel="noopener">refine.sh</a> - Grammar checking that respects your privacy
+Your writing assistant that never leaves your Mac.
+Powered by local AI models with zero data collection.</li>
 <li><a href="https://setapp.com/apps" target="_blank" rel="noopener">Setapp.com</a> - Full repertoire - Maintenance, Lifestyle, Productivity, Task Management, Developer Tools, Writing &amp; Blogging, Education, Mac Hacks, Creativity, Personal Finance</li>
 <li><a href="https://www.alfredapp.com/" target="_blank" rel="noopener">Alfred</a> - Alfred is an award-winning app for macOS which boosts your efficiency with hotkeys, keywords, text expansion, and more.
 Search your Mac and the web, and be more productive with custom actions to control your Mac</li>
 <li><a href="https://support.apple.com/en-us/HT201236" target="_blank" rel="noopener">Mac keyboard shortcuts</a> - By pressing certain key combinations, you can do things that normally need a mouse, trackpad, or other input device</li></ul>